dudung/bug/content/posts/21/inspiring-scientific-oration.md

 $x$ |  349 | 160 |  7

 Not to compare but they are very super and inspiring from my point of view.

+An idea to mix liquid drop model for fission reaction and stress-strain simulation for elasticity can be achieved through observation of failure position on the sample.